FAQ

 What are the risks associated with international labour leasing?

-In international temporary work, risk factors can include breaches of legal responsibility, cultural differences and language barriers.
-Violations of applicable laws and regulations can lead to legal disputes.
-And this can have financial and reputational consequences.
-Cultural differences and language barriers are a risk factor as they have an impact on the effectiveness of temporary work.
-This can lead to misunderstandings and reduced effectiveness.
+International temporary work can involve risk factors such as breaches of legal regulations, cultural differences and language barriers.
+Violations of applicable laws and regulations can lead to legal disputes - with possible financial and reputational consequences.

 When does an illegal supply of labour exist?